These links are companies that I recommend. Companies with stars have

 better than this.

-ordered my heli radio and replacement parts for my Raptor from Rick's.
+ordered my heli radio and replacement parts for my Raptor from Ron's (formerly Rick's).
 I

 exchanged several e-mails in regard to various upgrades and he always seemed